An Innovative Response to Subsidence: The SWIFT Research Center

 So what if they could use the water for something of value?
 That train of thought led to an innovative new project called SWIFT.
 Instead of dumping the water, the project will treat the wastewater – which totals over 100 million gallons each day – to standards that will meet that of drinking water.
 It will also be given the exact same profile, including the salinity, as the groundwater.
 Once it’s been processed, the water will be pumped back into the aquifer.

 The SWIFT project is still starting out, with the goal of getting permits in 2019 and injecting 10-20 million gallons a day by 2023.
 But the models have already found that adding the water can increase pressures as far as Maryland and North Carolina.

 “With the total aquifer compaction that would have been seen without our project, if we continue with the permitted withdrawals that we’ve got to the end of a 50-year period, there’s a total compaction, in the worst areas, of about 2ft,” says Henifin.
 “If the same model is run with our water going in, we eliminate that entirely.”

-If the SWIFT project works, the plan is to scale up to full capacity, 120 million gallons a day, by 2030 – and then replicate the program in wastewater treatment plants across other counties.
+If the SWIFT project works, the plan is to scale up to full capacity by 2030 – and then replicate the program in wastewater treatment plants across other counties.

 Excerpted from the BBC.